 In 2011, NICE (National Institute for Health and Clinical Excellence) issued guidelines to GPs on how to assess and diagnose children with suspected food allergy.
 If you feel that your concerns are not being taken seriously by your GP then it would be worth consulting the parent’s guide to these recommendations (www.nice.org.uk).

-Complementary or alternative health practitioners may offer tests for food allergy; these include kinesiology, hair analysis and vega testing.
-They should be avoided as they do not have any scientific evidence to support them and may result in the unnecessary removal of important food groups from the diet.
+Complementary or alternative health practitioners may offer tests for food allergy; these include kinesiology, hair analysis, vega testing and other blood tests.
+They should be avoided as they do not have any scientific evidence to support them and may result in the unnecessary removal of important foods from the diet.

-Allergy UK, Aptamil Professional and Nutricia Advanced Medical Nutrition provide information, advice and support to healthcare professionals, as well as to parents who have a child with CMA.
-Please visit www.cowsmilkallergy.co.uk for further information and support.
+Allergy UK work with Aptamil Professional and Nutricia Advanced Medical Nutrition and Mead Johnson Nutrition (UK), providing information, advice and support to healthcare professionals, as well as to parents who have a child with CMA.